Top things to do in Zermatt

 Reach Europe’s highest cable car station without hiking or skiing, step inside a glacier, and take in close-up views of 38 peaks and 14 glaciers from the panoramic viewing deck.

-Things to know before booking your Geneva to Zermatt day-trip featuring Glacier Paradise
+Things to know before booking your Geneva to Matterhorn Glacier Paradise day-tour

-• The Glacier Paradise itself is wheelchair-friendly with elevators and accessible cable cars, the coach transfers from Geneva are not, making the full day-trip option unsuitable for visitors with mobility challenges.
+Accessibility note: Glacier Paradise is wheelchair-friendly with elevators and accessible cable cars.
+However, coach transfers from Geneva are not, making the full day-trip unsuitable for visitors with mobility challenges.

 Highlights of Glacier Paradise